ultra-pool/Kubo-Paperwallet/README.md

-# PIVX-Paperwallet
+# KUBO-Paperwallet
-PIVX Paper Wallet Generator with BIP38 Encryption/Decryption
+KUBO Paper Wallet Generator with BIP38 Encryption/Decryption Not yet complete do not use